-An additional setting will be shown in the SAP Fiori Launchpad on hybrid devices (devices that support touch as well as a mouse and keyboard) if the administrator has enabled this feature.
-With this additional setting, users can define whether they want the apps to be run in cozy (default) or compact mode.
+An additional setting is available in the SAP Fiori Launchpad on hybrid devices (devices that support touch as well as a mouse and keyboard) if the administrator has enabled this feature.
+With this additional setting (under User Menu / Settings / Appearance / Display Settings / Cozy Content Spacing), users can define whether they want the apps to be run in cozy (default) or compact mode.
 This setting is persisted for all hybrid devices but has no effect on the automatic detection of pure touch or pure mouse-and-keyboard devices.

 Touch devices: Set the content density to “cozy” for the entire app.
-In other words, do not to set the sapUiSizeCozy class.
+Apply the sapUiSizeCozy class.

 Devices operated by mouse and keyboard: Set the content density to “compact” for the entire app.
-Set the sapUISizeCompact class.
+Apply the sapUiSizeCompact class.

 Hybrid devices: The user has both options for interacting with the app.
 The default setting is cozy mode (touch), but the user can override this setting in the SAP Fiori Launchpad, where it will be persisted.